Q: Can Everyone Be Hypnotised?

 Q: How Many Hypnotherapy Sessions Will I Need?

 A: Only specialised treatments such as Smoking Cessation and Hypnotic Gastric Band Therapy require a specific number of sessions.
-The length of all of all other treatments is determined by the progress of each individual patient.
+The length of all other treatments is determined by the progress of each individual patient.